 - provide specialist training for staff with specific duties, such as marketing, information security and database management.

-Make sure you have written contract with any processors you use.
+Make sure you have a written contract with any processors you use.

 - ensure that you have a written contract in place whenever you use a processor (a natural or legal person or organisation which processes personal data on your behalf);